Annual Dinner at the Miller Farm

 or phone 918-851-2998.

 The Tulsa Bicycle Club has gathered for several years now to dine "family style" at the Miller Farm south of Choteau.
 In the cool of their earth-sheltered dinning room at tables set for a host of hungry guests beneath gas lamps, the members of the Miller family serve a home-cooked feast, fresh-brewed tea or lemonade, and mouth watering deserts.

 No one leaves hungry, however, you can take home a sample of the jams and breads to enjoy later or share with friends!

-If you've never done this before, you owe it to yourself to join us on the 21st, you won't regret it!
+If you've never done this before, you owe it to yourself to join us; you won't regret it!

 Oklahoma is not known for much Amish settlement.
 But the state does have a small but long-lived presence in two places, at Chouteau in Mayes County, and Clarita in Coal County.